Getting Started

 Evolution of the message contract

-As mentioned in versioning of shared contracts and also shown in the examples above, NServiceBus uses the fully-qualified assembly name in the message header.
+As mentioned in versioning of shared contracts, and shown in the examples above, NServiceBus uses the fully-qualified assembly name in the message header.
 Evolving the message contract encourages creating entirely new contract types and then adding a version number to the original name.
-For example, when evolving Shipping.OrderAccepted, the publisher would create a new contract called Shipping.OrderAcceptedV2.
-When the publisher publishes Shipping.OrderAcceptedV2 events, those would be published by default to Shipping.OrderAcceptedV2 topic and therefore existing subscribers interested in the previous version would not receive those events.
-The following options are available:
+For example, when evolving Shipping.OrderAccepted, the publisher creates a new contract called Shipping.OrderAcceptedV2.
+When the publisher publishes Shipping.OrderAcceptedV2 events, by default, these are published to the Shipping.OrderAcceptedV2 topic and therefore existing subscribers interested in the previous version would not receive those events.

 • Publish both versions of the event on the publisher side to individual topics and setting up the subscribers where necessary to receive both or